JuitingHu/1/README.md

 Firstly, trying to run the OLS , however, since the binary dependent variable, results of model are not as expected.
 The probabilities cannot be less than 0 or greater than 1.
 Therefore, three models are re-established by running the logistic regression.
 Through this function, the output will become any real values betweeen 0 and 1.

-Secondly, the average marginal effects (AME)
+Secondly, the average marginal effects (AME) and P-value which are calculated are referred to as the results of three hypothesis.

+For R code for this research, please see scripts "Project.R".
+Further detailed information on this research is available in the group report.